Learn how to use Dataswitcher to migrate from Sage 50 to QuickBooks Online.

 Reconciling your bank accounts prior to conversion makes work a lot easier in QuickBooks Online.
 After reconciling, make a note of the balances on your bank accounts.
 We will need this later when preparing the post-conversion reconciliation in QuickBooks.

+When you are using the VAT Cash Accounting scheme this is important as well.
+Otherwise, the next step will not contain accurate details (VAT reporting).
 If you do a full reconciliation before the start, the post-conversion step will be a lot easier (since you can just check all entries with one click).
 If you don't fully reconcile, you'll need to look through a lot of entries in QuickBooks Online to uncheck them.

 Both processes are supported, but reconciliation before the conversion can save you some time.